Nanolx/NanoDroid/README.md

 * XDA Labs (reason: auto-download from APK Mirror not (yet) supported)
 * YahooWeatherProvider (reason: auto-download from APK Mirror not (yet) supported)
 * API 26 / Oreo Google Sync Adapters (reason: not yet part of OpenGApps)

+those are still included in the repo itself

 ## Supported Android Versions